-When I say I’m a Yoga Therapist the next question is usually ‘what’s a Yoga Therapist?’
+When I say I’m a Yoga Therapist the next question is usually ‘what’s Yoga Therapy?’
 So here is the definition provided by the International Association of Yoga Therapists:

 “Yoga therapy is the professional application of the principles and practices of yoga to promote health and well-being within a therapeutic relationship that includes personalized assessment, goal setting, lifestyle management and yoga practices for individuals or small groups.”

 The first session will usually begin with a discussion around your Health form and what brings you for Yoga Therapy.
 We’ll then look at how you stand, how you move and how you breathe.

-Together we’ll agree on the goals and priorities of our sessions and I will then guide you into a relaxation or meditation as appropriate to the goals.
+Together we’ll agree on the goals and priorities of our sessions and I will then guide you into a relaxation or meditation as appropriate to your goals.

-During the final part of the session we will co-create a practice for you to take home – one that you are excited and committed to doing daily until we meet again.
+During the final part of the session we will co-create a practice for you to take home – one that you are excited and committed to doing regularly until we meet again.
 Home practices might be 5 or 25 minutes long and anything in-between.
 Your practice might include breathing practices, mindfulness, a recorded guided relaxation, meditation or visualisation and of course some simple therapeutic yoga postures or movements.
 It might include only one of these or several, again depending on your goals.